 Can HSA funds be used to pay for medications?
 Vision?
 Non-cosmetic dental claims?

 Yes.
 Even though the HSA-qualified health plan that accompanies an HSA may not cover certain services, the HSA funding account can be used to pay for any qualified medical expense allowed under IRS guidelines.
-Under federal healthcare reform, except for insulin, you must have a physician’s prescription to use your HSA for over-the-counter drugs and medicines.
+Under federal healthcare reform, except for insulin, you must have a doctor's prescription to use your HSA for over-the-counter drugs and medicines.

 What happens to the HSA account when an employee leaves the company?